broadinstitute/wfl/docs/md/usage-retry.md

-# Retry Workflows in Terra
+# Retrying Workflows

+## Retrying Terra Workflows via WFL API

-WFL has a `/retry` endpoint
-that selects workflows
-by their completion status
-and re-submits them.
+WFL has a `/retry` endpoint that selects workflows by their completion status and re-submits them.

-The following `curl` shell command finds the workflows with the Cromwell status `"Failed"` in the workload with `$UUID` and resubmits them for processing.
+The following `curl` shell command finds the workflows with the Cromwell status `"Failed"` in workload `$UUID` and resubmits them for processing.

 ```bash